Pom Pom Squad

 Pom Pom Squad is an American indie rock/grunge band from Brooklyn, New York.
 It is the solo project of frontwoman Mia Berrin, and features permanent members Shelby Keller (drums), Alex Mercuri (guitar) and Lauren Marquez (bass and keys).
 They released the extended plays Hate It Here in 2018 and Ow in 2019 before releasing their debut studio album Death of a Cheerleader in 2021.
 They toured extensively in the years following, opening for musicians Pvris and Bartees Strange before releasing their second album Mirror Starts Moving Without Me in 2024 to positive reviews.

-On August 6th in 2025, Mia announced on FaceBook that they were an independent indie band again without any label.
+On August 6 in 2025, Mia announced on Facebook that they were an independent indie band again without any label.

 History

 Origins, Hate it Here and Ow EPs (2015–2017)

-Mia Berrin was born and raised on Long Island, New York, grew up in Detroit, Michigan, and attended a private high school in Orlando, Florida.
+Mia Berrin (Daughter of Hip-Hop artist MC Serch), was born and raised on Long Island, New York, grew up in Detroit, Michigan, and attended a private high school in Orlando, Florida.
 She began Pom Pom Squad when she was eighteen years old.
 She soon moved to New York City to attend New York University, where she performed solo under the name Pom Pom Squad and studied at the Clive Davis Institute.
 She also began performing with an early iteration of the band, with whom she released the EP Hate It Here in 2017.
 Berrin is of African-American and Puerto Rican descent, Jewish, and is queer.
 She is outspoken about the influence her identity has on her music.

 Berrin later met bassist Mari Alé Figeman and drummer Shelby Keller at club show and reformed the band.
 Alex Mercuri became the permanent fourth member.
 Pom Pom Squad released their EP Ow in September 2019.
 The band built critical buzz during this time and were booked for multiple SXSW showcases as well as supporting tour dates with the Front Bottoms and Disq; these dates in 2020 were ultimately cancelled due to the COVID-19 pandemic.
 During 2020, Pom Pom Squad released a series of covers and an original single, "Red with Love."